Commit-Boost/commit-boost-client/docs/docs/developing/commit-modules.md

 SIG_RECEIVED_COUNTER.inc();
 ```

-For a full reference of available metrics, see the [Metrics catalog](../get_started/running/metrics.md) (once created; the Prometheus scrape target is already configured by the docker-init setup).
+For a full reference of available metrics, see the [Metrics catalog](../get_started/running/metrics-catalog.md).
+The Prometheus scrape target is already configured by the docker-init setup.